US, Germany foil Russia plan to kill German arms boss — CNN – DW – 07/12/2024

 US, Germany foil Russia plan to kill German arms boss — CNNJuly 12, 2024

-An alleged Russian plot to assassinate the chief executive of Germany's largest arms manufacturer was foiled earlier this year by US and German authorities, US media reported on Thursday.
+An alleged Russian plot to assassinate the chief executive of Germany's leading arms manufacturer was foiled earlier this year by US and German authorities, US media reported on Thursday.

 Broadcaster CNN reported, citing five sources, including a senior German government official, that Rheinmetall CEO Armin Papperger was targeted due to the firm's arms deliveries to Ukraine.